-35. ROYALTY ON PRODUCTION.
-Except for oil, gas, and associated substances used on the leased area for development and production or unavoidably lost, the lessee shall pay to the state as a royalty 12.50 percent in amount or value of the oil, gas, and associated substances saved, removed, or sold from the leased area and of the gas from the leased area used on the leased area for extraction of natural gasoline or other products.
+34. ROYALTY ON PRODUCTION.
+Except for oil, gas, and associated substances used on the leased area for development and production or unavoidably lost, the lessee shall pay to the lessors as a royalty 16.66667 percent in amount or value of the oil, gas, and associated substances saved, removed, or sold from the leased area and of the gas from the leased area used on the leased area for extraction of natural gasoline or other products.
+In the case of each lessor, royalty attributable to the undivided percentage interest of that lessor shall be paid directly to that lessor.

-36. VALUE. (a) For the purposes of computing royalties due under this lease, the value of royalty oil, gas, or associated substances shall not be less than the highest of:
+35. VALUE. (a) For the purposes of computing royalties due under this lease, the value of royalty oil, gas, or associated substances shall not be less than the highest of: